 What’s In It?

 So firstly, who exactly is this book for?
-It’s for the beginner investor that wants to learn the principles of investing in the stock market and lays out a broad foundation to ensure the reader is comfortable before jumping in with their hard-earned money!
-It focuses on a reasonable approach to earning money in the stock market by laying out tried and true strategies that although simple, are used by even the greatest of professionals.
-It’s laid out in 6 major sections that will cover the following:
+It’s for the beginner investor that wants to learn the principles of investing in the stock market and lays out a broad foundation to ensure the reader is comfortable before jumping in with their hard-earned money.

-- The Essentials of Stock Investing – This section focuses on explaining what stocks are and goes in more detail related to individual stocks as well as funds that consist of many stocks.
-It also discusses analyzing your current financial situation, coming up with goals and laying out basic strategies for investing.
+- The Essentials of Stock Investing – This section focuses on explaining what stocks are and goes into more detail related to individual stocks as well as funds that consist of many stocks.
+It also discusses analyzing your current financial situation, coming up with goals, and laying out basic strategies and common approaches for investing.

 - Before You Start Buying – This section discusses that stocks can be used for growth and/or income depending on which strategies you choose.
 It also talks about different brokers and helps you choose what type of broker you want to deal with.
 Next, it walks you through some technical analysis techniques.

-- The Part of Tens – This section goes over 10 opportunities and challenges for investors and helps you consider what you may want to do if your portfolio is up as well as what action you may want to take when it is down.
+- The Part of Tens – This section goes over a guide of 10 opportunities and challenges for investors and helps you consider what you may want to do if your portfolio is up as well as what action you may want to take when it is down.

 - Appendixes – This section is for resources that the author thinks may be valuable to you.

 Ease of Use and Value

-I found Stock Investing for Dummies to be extremely easy to read and was surprised after reading the title, just how much information was actually in the book.
+Stock Investing for Dummies was extremely easy to read and I was surprised after reading the title, just how much information was actually in the book.
 I was concerned it would be too basic since I had some foundational knowledge already.
 For a beginner, this a great place to start a journey into becoming an intelligent investor.